Echo Tech Career Guide: Salary, Schools, & Jobs

 Treating diseases of the heart and cardiovascular systems requires a dedicated team of healthcare specialists.
 A cardiovascular technologist is an important part of that team.
 But what does a cardiovascular technologist do?

-A cardiovascular technologist uses specialized equipment to capture images physicians use to diagnose and treat diseases of the heart and cardiovascular systems.
+A cardiovascular technologist uses specialized equipment to capture images that physicians use to diagnose and treat diseases of the heart and cardiovascular system.
 One specialized type of cardiovascular technologist is called an echocardiographer or echo tech.

 This career guide provides an overview of becoming an echo tech, including what an echo tech does, how to become an echo tech, and the salary and career outlook of this exciting healthcare profession.